consortium/publication-template/README.md

-# An Example Publication Template for Source Files
+# An Example Publication Template for Open Source Files

 The GitHub repository acts a storage site for a publication source files.

+This is a pblic repository.